Azure/notation-azure-kv/README.md

 The `notation-azure-kv` plugin allows you to sign the Notation-generated payload with a certificate in Azure Key Vault (AKV).
 The certificate and private key are stored in AKV and the plugin will request signing and obtain the leaf certificate from AKV.

 The plugin supports several [authentication methods](https://learn.microsoft.com/dotnet/api/azure.identity.defaultazurecredential).
-The [Azure CLI](https://learn.microsoft.com/cli/azure/authenticate-azure-cli) or [Managed Identity](https://learn.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) credential is suggested.
+The [Azure CLI](https://learn.microsoft.com/cli/azure/authenticate-azure-cli) or the [Managed Identity](https://learn.microsoft.com/azure/active-directory/managed-identities-azure-resources/overview) credential is suggested.

 ## Installation the AKV plugin
 Before you begin, make sure the latest version of the [Notation CLI has been installed](https://notaryproject.dev/docs/installation/cli/).